VACCINE POLICY ISSUES Syllabus

 Methods of Assessment

-Student evaluation based on class and forum participation, an individual Op-Ed piece, and a group policy analysis paper.
+Student evaluation based on class and forum participation, and a group policy analysis paper.

 Student evaluation is based on: